Reconfigurable hydrostatics: Toward versatile and efficient load-bearing robotics: Reconfigurable Hydrostatics Proposition and Case Study

 \subsection{Case Study Comparison}

 Section~\ref{section:mass_efficiency_analysis} showed how a passive unit and a sharing unit can relax the requirements of lightly geared actuators for a load-bearing lower-limb exoskeleton.
 A deeper analysis using off-the-shelf components will now show the actual benefits of the proposed design regarding the total actuation mass, inertia and efficiency.
 Suppose a strong multifunctional 2-DOF exoskeleton for infantry that can unload significantly its user's bodyweight (up to 100\% BW) when walking, allowing carrying heavy payloads.
 This exoskeleton could also assist (or at least not restrain) running, jumping and squatting when needed.
-The requirements are: \begin{description} \item[\textbf{R1}] User Bodyweight: 75~kg \item[\textbf{R2}] Max 1.8~m/s Walking Assistance: 100\% BW \item[\textbf{R3}] Peak GRF Force (\textbf{R2}x\textbf{R3}): 1000~N/leg (fig.~\ref{fig:requirements_curves}) \item[\textbf{R4}] Vertical Leg Stroke: 0.4~m \item[\textbf{R5}] Work-per-Stroke (\textbf{R3}x\textbf{R4}): 400~J/stroke/leg \item[\textbf{R6}] Max Jumping Speed: 2.8~m/s \end{description} The RMS force motor requirements from Table~\ref{table:requirements_RMS_peak} are used to design the dynamic force units.
-The whole transmission designs after the leader piston(s) are driven by \textbf{R5}.
-For speed, the jumping task is the most constraining one for the design, especially when sharing the same motor for both legs.
+The requirements are: \begin{description} \item[\textbf{R1}] User Bodyweight: 75~kg \item[\textbf{R2}] Max 1.8~m/s Walking Assistance: 100\% BW \item[\textbf{R3}] Peak GRF (\textbf{R1}x\textbf{R2}): 1000~N/leg (fig.~\ref{fig:requirements_curves}) \item[\textbf{R4}] Vertical Leg Stroke: 0.4~m \item[\textbf{R5}] Work-per-Stroke (\textbf{R3}x\textbf{R4}): 400~J/stroke/leg \item[\textbf{R6}] Max Jumping Speed: 2.8~m/s \end{description} The RMS force motor requirements of Table~\ref{table:requirements_RMS_peak} are used to design the dynamic force units.
+The entire transmission designs after the leader piston(s) are driven by \textbf{R5}.
+For speed, the jump task is the most restrictive, especially when sharing the same motor for both legs.
 We introduce the design variable $R_\text{motor-GRFy}$ that represents the total reduction ratio between the motor torque and the vertical force generated on the ground.

 Fig.~\ref{fig:CaseStudyCAD} illustrates the resulting Designs A and D along with their performance maps in Fig.~\ref{fig:CaseStudyPerformance} to show how much force assistance each design can provide for each task.